Office: International Student and Scholar Services

 - An IELTS score above 6.5.

-- Completion of the equivalence of “ENG 101 College Writing - WC (3 credits) ” at a regionally accredited U.S. university or college.
+- Completion of the equivalence of “ENG 101 Writing for College and Beyond - WC (3 credits) ” at a regionally accredited U.S. university or college.

 - Passing score on the COMPASS placement test (given only once during the life of a student).

-International students will not receive transfer credit or be exempt from taking “ENGI 099 Writing Workshop for International Students (3 credits) ,” “ENGI 080 Writing Laboratory for International Students (1 credit) ,” “ENG 101 College Writing - WC (3 credits) ,” “ENG 102 Advanced College Writing - WC (3 credits) ,” or any other English language course after initial admission to NKU.
+International students will not receive transfer credit or be exempt from taking “ENGI 099 Writing Workshop for International Students (3 credits) ,” “ENGI 080 Writing Laboratory for International Students (1 credit) ,” “ENG 101 Writing for College and Beyond - WC (3 credits) ,” “ENG 102 Writing and Research - WC (3 credits) ,” or any other English language course after initial admission to NKU.
 Articulation agreements do not include credit for English language coursework unless the university is located in a country where English is the official language.
 Please contact International Student and Scholar Services for a list of NKU-approved countries where English is the official language.

 International Student Transfer Applicants

 Students must submit certified English translations (if applicable) along with original foreign language transcripts for all university and/or postsecondary coursework completed overseas or in the U.S. Also, students must submit detailed course descriptions and/or syllabi of all completed coursework in order to receive NKU transfer credit.
 This documentation, including the transfer credit evaluation form, must be received by International Student and Scholar Services within 30 days of the student’s acceptance to NKU and no later than 30 days after the start of the student’s first enrolled semester at NKU.